cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

         upgrade/UpgradedIBCState/{upgradeHeight}/upgradedConsState
         ```

+      Notice that since the `UpgradedConsensusState` will not be available at
+      the upgrade path prior to this height, relayers cannot submit a valid
+      upgrade message as the proof verification would fail

 2. Submit an upgrade client message by relayers to the counterparty chain
    1. Wait for the upgrading chain to reach the upgrade height and halt
    2. Query a full node for the proofs of `UpgradedClient` and
       `UpgradedConsensusState` at the last height of the old chain
    3. Update the counterparty client to the last height of the old chain using
       the `UpdateClient` msg
-   4. Submit an `UpgradeClient` msg to the counterparty chain with the
+   4. Submit a `MsgUpgradeClient` message to the counterparty chain with the
       `UpgradedClient`, `UpgradedConsensusState` and their respective proofs

 3. Process the upgrade message on the counterparty chain upon receiving a
-`MsgUpgradeClient` message performs basic validations (BV), client-specific
+`MsgUpgradeClient` message performs basic validations (BV), upgrade-specific
 validations (SV) and lastly execution (E) steps as follows:
    1. (BV) Check that the current client is not frozen
    2. (BV) Check if the latest consensus state is within the trust period